xamarin/mac-samples/README.md

 ## Sample GitHub Repositories

-These sample galleries are populated by samples in our six sample GitHub repos:
+These sample galleries are populated by samples in these GitHub repos:

 * [https://github.com/xamarin/xamarin-forms-samples](https://github.com/xamarin/xamarin-forms-samples)